dsccommunity/xWindowsUpdate/README.md

   to `Assert-VerifiableMock` (breaking change in Pester v4).
 * README.md has been updated with correct description of the resources ([issue #58](https://github.com/PowerShell/xWindowsUpdate/issues/58)).
+* Updated appveyor.yml to use the correct parameters to call the test framework.

 ### 2.7.0.0